itzhammad/itzhammad/README.md

-- 👋 Hi, I’m @itzhammad
+- 👋 Hi, I’m Muhammad Hammad.
 - 👀 I’m interested in data science, mobile application development and web development.
 - 🌱 I’m currently learning more on backend, micro services and other fun stuff.
 - 💞️ I’m looking to collaborate on any real world application, because it's a way of learning new technologies.